The Notebooks of Leonardo Da Vinci

 As the composer who is the creative force behind both the music and visual component, I have designed the work so that the music serves as the foundation for the film instead of it functioning as purely a supporting musical soundtrack.

 The Notebooks of Leonardo da Vinci was commissioned by a consortium of ensembles from across the country and has received over two dozen performances since 2019.
-It is now available to groups outside the commissioning consortium for performances starting in 2023.
+It is now available to groups outside the commissioning consortium for performances.

 Concept